Measuring Partial Balance in Signed Networks

 \subsection{Measures based on frustration}

-A quite different measure is the \emph{frustration index}.
-Originally proposed for applications on ferromagnetic molecules, it is also referred to as the \emph{line index for balance} by \cite{harary_measurement_1959}.
+A quite different measure is the \emph{frustration index} \cite{abelson_symbolic_1958,harary_measurement_1959,zaslavsky_balanced_1987} that is also referred to as the \emph{line index for balance} \cite{harary_measurement_1959}.
+A set $E^*$ of edges is called \textit{minimum deletion set} if deleting all edges in $E^*$ results in a balanced graph and deleting edges from no smaller set leads to a balanced graph.
+The frustration index equals the cardinality of a minimum deletion set as in Eq.\ \eqref{eq5.0}.

-A set $E^*$ of edges is called \textit{deletion-minimal} if deleting all edges in $E^*$ results in a balanced graph, but no proper subset of $E^*$ has this property.
-Each edge in $E^*$ lies on an unbalanced cycle and every unbalanced cycle of the network contains an odd number of edges in $E^*$ \cite{zaslavsky_balance_2010}.
+Each edge in $E^*$ lies on an unbalanced cycle and every unbalanced cycle of the network contains an odd number of edges in $E^*$.
 Iacono et al. showed that $L(G)$ equals the minimum number of unbalanced fundamental cycles induced over all spanning trees of the graph \cite{iacono_determining_2010}.
 The graph resulted from deleting all edges in $E^*$ is called a \textit{balanced transformation} of a signed graph.
-The frustration index equals the minimum cardinality among deletion-minimal sets as in \eqref{eq5.0}.

 Similarly, in a setting where each vertex is given a black or white color, if the endpoints of positive (negative) edges have different colors (same color), they are ``frustrated".
 The frustration index is therefore the smallest number of frustrated edges over all possible 2-colorings of the nodes.